TDRI802 – Transdisciplinary Research Problem Framing

 Synchronous and asynchronous activities will include seminars, presentations and workshops and may employ digital technologies such as web/videoconferencing.

-An extended reading list will be supplied by the tutor at commencement of the course.
+- An extended reading list will be supplied by the supervisors and facilitators at commencement of, and during the module.
 This will be updated annually.